Kanazawa Travel Tips

 Kanazawa is truly a hidden gem!
 From the stunning Kenrokuen Garden to the beautifully preserved samurai and geisha districts, every corner of the city is full of charm.
 The mix of history, culture, and amazing food made it an unforgettable destination.

 Walking through Higashi Chaya District felt like stepping back in time, and the 21st Century Museum added a modern touch to the experience.
-Whether it’s gold leaf ice cream or the fresh seafood at Omicho Market, Kanazawa has something special for everyone!3 weeks ago — by Emma
+Whether it’s gold leaf ice cream or the fresh seafood at Omicho Market, Kanazawa has something special for everyone!4 months ago — by Emma